Coventry City football club pays tribute to Terry Hall with match banner

-Coventry City football club has paid tribute to Terry Hall following The Specials’ frontman’s death last weekend.
+Coventry City football club has paid tribute to Terry Hall following The Specials frontman’s death last weekend.

 The Specials announced Hall’s death earlier this week, who died of pancreatic cancer last Sunday (December 18), aged 63.